Witness to Battle

 Location.
 39° 16.758′ N, 76° 29.246′ W. Marker is in Dundalk, Maryland, in Baltimore County.
 Marker is on North Point Road.
 The marker is located in North Point State Park Battlefield.
 Touch for map.
 Marker is in this post office area: Dundalk MD 21222, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Squeeze Tactic (within shouting distance of this marker); Proud of Our Stand (within shouting distance of this marker); Delay Tactic (within shouting distance of this marker); Hitting Home (about 300 feet away, measured in a direct line); To Honor the Heroes (about 500 feet away); a different marker also named Proud of Our Stand (about 600 feet away); At Patapsco Neck (approx. 0.2 miles away); Defenders Honored (approx. 0.2 miles away).
+Squeeze Tactic (within shouting distance of this marker); Proud of Our Stand (within shouting distance of this marker); Delay Tactic (within shouting distance of this marker); Hitting Home (about 300 feet away, measured in a direct line); To Honor the Heroes (about 500 feet away); a different marker also named Proud of Our Stand (about 600 feet away); Home of the Brave (approx. 0.2 miles away); At Patapsco Neck (approx. 0.2 miles away).
 Touch for a list and map of all markers in Dundalk.

 Related marker.
 Click here for another marker that is related to this marker.
 To better understand the relationship, study each marker in the order shown.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on May 6, 2015, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 420 times since then and 22 times this year.
-Photos: 1, 2, 3. submitted on May 6, 2015, by Don Morfe of Baltimore, Maryland.
-4, 5, 6. submitted on May 27, 2015, by Allen C. Browne of Silver Spring, Maryland. • Bill Pfingsten was the editor who published this page.
+This page was last revised on June 26, 2020.
+It was originally submitted on May 6, 2015, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 496 times since then and 49 times this year.
+Photos: 1, 2. submitted on June 26, 2020, by Devry Becker Jones of Washington, District of Columbia.
+3, 4. submitted on May 27, 2015, by Allen C. Browne of Silver Spring, Maryland.
+5. submitted on May 6, 2015, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.